Skip to main content

 Optional

-Time-based modifiers relay on withTiming function.
+Time-based modifiers rely on withTiming function.

 PinwheelOut.duration(500).easing(Easing.ease);